Veal Stewed with Vegetables

 Veal stewed with vegetables in yogurt absorbs the flavor of all the products that happened to be in the pan at the same time.
+The traditional preparation produces remarkable restaurant-quality results that elevate basic veal into sophisticated yogurt-stewed dinner applications worthy of family tables and weeknight meal applications throughout the entire year for proper home cooking consistently across various traditional Mediterranean-Slavic culinary traditions.
 Natural yogurt creates a moderately acidic environment that softens the meat fibers.
 When veal and vegetables are stewed in yogurt, a delicious and not overly fatty sauce appears in the pan.
 To prevent the meat from being perceived as dietary, spicy seasonings and pieces of dried chili pepper are added.
 The sharpness of the spices will not destroy the mild flavor of the yogurt dressing, but will only slightly adjust it.
 Pickled olives are an original accent that gives the dish a unique individuality.

 Ingredients